 It helps you learn from your mistakes and evolve your security posture.

 It makes security incidents explicit so everybody can see why we need to be proactive about security.

 Management / Exec Support

 The culture change to be more security-minded needs to be driven top-down.
 Hire a CISO (Chief Information Security Officer) if you can.
-Don't (under any circumstances) give the CISO responsibilities to someone who is also responsible for technical delivery to avoid conflict of interests.
+Don't (under any circumstances) give the CISO responsibilities to someone responsible for technical delivery to avoid conflict of interests.
 Keep the two roles separate and incentivise the CISO to be an enabler for the tech/delivery team.

 The security industry still has a long way to go to be seen as a crucial part of the development lifecycle.
 There is reason to be optimistic, however.
 The DevOps approach is gaining traction, and it will be the default mode of building products and applications soon.
 It paves the way for treating security the same as Ops, and inserting it as part of the delivery will be easier.
 The suggestions in this post are one way of doing this, more effective and nuanced approaches will evolve, and it will benefit everybody - developers, end-users, and the organisation's bottom line.